risingwavelabs/risingwave-tutorials/docs/intro.md

 ## Why Use RisingWave for Stream Processing?

-On the market, there are already some well-known open-source stream processing systems, such as Apache Flink and Apache Spark Streaming.
+On the market, there are already some well-known open-source stream processing systems, such as Apache Flink and Apache Spark Streaming, and KsqlDB.
 So why do we need to use RisingWave?

+Compared to other stream processing systems, RisingWave mainly focuses on two aspects: **ease-of-use** and **cost-efficiency**.
+To put it simply:

+- RisingWave provides users with a **PostgreSQL-like experience** for stream processing, significantly lowering the barriers to using stream processing technology;
+- RisingWave adopted implemented a **Snowflake-style storage-compute separation architecture**, thereby achieving significant reductions in both computing and storage costs.

-**RisingWave addresses several common pain points of existing stream processing systems:**
+From users' perspective, **RisingWave addresses several common pain points of existing stream processing systems:**

 ### Steep Learning Curve